-If you apply for a place in University accommodation, that contract will be separate to your contract with us as a student.
-There may be some areas of crossover, in that you must be a current student of the University to live in student accommodation, and that behaviour in accommodation may be serious enough to be considered under the University's Student Disciplinary Regulations.
+- 80. If you apply for a place in University accommodation, that contract will be separate to your contract with us as a student.
+There may be some areas of crossover, in that you must be a current student of the University to live in student accommodation, and that behaviour in accommodation may be serious enough to be considered under the University's Student Disciplinary Regulations. - 81.
 You should also note that if you have any relevant unspent criminal convictions, you may be assessed as not being suitable at the present time to live in University accommodation.
 As noted above, you are required to disclose spent and/or unspent relevant convictions to us in order to accept our offer, so that appropriate consideration can be given to those convictions.
 Consideration will also be given to such unspent convictions in the event that you apply for University owned or managed accommodation, in order for appropriate consideration to be given about your application for that accommodation.
-Please see the Criminal Convictions Policy for further details.
+Please see the Criminal Convictions Policy for further details. - 82.
+For information as to how the COVID-19 pandemic or other events may affect your accommodation contract, you should refer to your accommodation licence and the Residents' handbook.